 Say you have a situation where you have an automated build process and you have a Debug build and a Production build.
-Sometimes you want to start working on something that just cannot make it into production.
-You might find it extremely valuable to keep working on the code and compiling it even if those compiled versions will never end up being released.
+Sometimes you want to start working on something that just cannot be built into production in an intermediate state.
+If possible I like to do this just on my local machine on a version control branch that nobody else ever interacts with, but occasionally I'll have to share some intermediate changes with someone else.
+In cases like this where it can be valuable to keep working on the code and compiling it even if those intermediate compiled versions will never end up being released.
 I like using the following approach if I need to ensure that certain things don't make it through to release.

 Say that you have a Makefile based approach to the build you can specify a preprocessor directive from the command line that defines a DEBUG symbol:

 DEBUG ?= 0 all: dependencies ifeq($(DEBUG),0) $(CC) -DDEBUG ... else $(CC) ... endif